 When to apply: Immediately after receiving your new immigration document (for example, a study permit extension or a post-graduation work permit) or after arriving in British Columbia from a trip outside the province

-|Cost||$75 per month for study permit holders
+Cost: $75 per month for study permit holders

-|Processing time||1-2 months; Coverage begins once the MSP extension application has been processed
+Processing time: 1 to 2 months.
+Coverage begins once the MSP extension application has been processed

-- International students: Copy of valid study permit OR work permit (such as post-graduation or spouse/partner work permit)
+- International students: Copy of valid study permit OR work permit (such as a post-graduation or spouse/partner work permit)

-Family members: Copy of visitor record, study permit, spouse/partner work permit, or passport stamp showing arrival date to Canada
+- Family members: Copy of visitor record, study permit, spouse/partner work permit, or passport stamp showing arrival date to Canada

 Additional documents may be needed

-The easiest way to apply is online.
+The easiest way to apply is to submit an application online.